monadius/vscode-hol-light/README.md

 - Commands which select tactics may not work correctly for all possible tactics.
 Workaround: It is always possible to select tactic text manually and send it to HOL Light.

 - Type annotations inside HOL terms which occupy several lines are not correctly highlighted.
 The only recognized type constructors for highlighting are `list`, `group`, `finite_sum`, `word`.

+- The extension parser is not perfect and it may miss or incorrectly parse some top level definitions.
+In general, all top level definitions should be separated by `;;`.